From Pawns to Global Powers: The Nations of the Middle East Strike Back

 These developments are a reminder that the Middle East is the epicenter of the Dar al-Islam, a global community of two billion people who are the majority in over fifty counties, including several with the capacity to become world powers.
 After years of exporting religious bigotry, the region’s Arabs are rediscovering the tolerance that made Islamic civilization great.
 Sadly, as they do so, Zionist Israel is traveling in the opposite direction, abandoning global Judaism’s humane emphasis on the pursuit of justice inspired by scholarly reasoning about ethics for the institutionalization of injustice and ethno-religious hatred.
 And Iran has yet to find a balance between competing sources of national identity.

 To conclude: the Middle East is ceasing to be the object of history and again becoming one of its authors.
-We are only beginning to see what it will write and what role we will play in the global future.
+We are only beginning to see what it will write and what role it will play in the global future.